Winterizing Winterizing — Do You Need to Cover Pool Equipment? Winterizing Guide

 Climate Assessment

 Your climate determines the urgency of equipment protection.
-In regions where temperatures consistently stay below 32°F, equipment covers are mandatory to prevent freeze damage to pump housings, filter tanks, and plumbing connections.
+In regions where temperatures consistently stay below 32°F, the step that actually prevents freeze damage to pump housings, filter tanks, and plumbing is draining and winterizing the equipment (and adding pool antifreeze where appropriate)—a cover then keeps debris and moisture out but does not itself stop freezing.
 In moderate climates (32-50°F winters), covers protect against debris and extend equipment life.
 Even in warm climates, UV protection covers help prevent plastic degradation and electronic component failure.

 Equipment Vulnerability Analysis